-- 1. Sack lunches should include one milk product, one meat/meat alternative, two fruits and/or vegetables, and one bread product.
-Milk will be added to all PK lunches-sack or bought.
-These are DHS requirements. - 2.
-DO NOT send food that needs to be microwaved. - 3.
-Do not bring any food to school to be shared with classmates without teacher permission. - 4.
-Students with milk allergies must have a physicians' note on file in the nurse's office. - 5.
-Catered lunches will be available for purchase and must be ordered in advance or the night before by 6:00pm. - 6.
-Students must not have soda as a drink in their lunch box.
-Students should have only one dessert.
+- 1. Per DHS requirements, sack lunches should include healthy foods such as one milk product, one meat/meat alternative, two fruits and/or vegetables, and one bread product.
+If the sack lunch does not meet the requirement, parents will be charged for a tray lunch. - Milk will be added to all PK lunches-sack or bought. - 3.
+Microwaves are not available for heating foods. - 4.
+Do not bring any food to school to be shared with classmates without teacher permission. - 5.
+Only milk is served with tray lunch.
+Students must bring water or juice if an alternative drink is needed.
+Students with milk allergies must have a physicians' note on file in the nurse's office. - 6.
+Parents may bring a lunch to the elementary office.
+Parents may not eat lunch with students. - 7.
+Students must not have a soda as a drink in their lunch box.
+Students should have only one dessert. - 8.
+If you send a check to be deposited in the lunch account, please label the envelope with the child's name and grade. - 9.
+Parents are encouraged to set up reminders in FACTS for low lunch balances.